-(a) Members of the State Board of Education receive no salary but are reimbursed for all expenses incurred for attending regular and special meetings of the board and of board committees.
+(a) Members of the State Board of Education receive no salary but are reimbursed for all expenses incurred, not to exceed the budget established for attending regular and special meetings of the board and of board committees.

 (b) All reimbursements for expenditures shall be in accordance with Texas Education Code, §7.105(b), Texas Government Code, Chapter 660, the general appropriations act, and these rules.

 (c) Only expenses of board members may be reimbursed.
 Expenses for spouses, family, or other persons traveling with board members are not reimbursable.